tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Interactive_Coding/Completion.md

 and then type `C-M-i`.
 Since there are multiple possible matches, CIDER displays all possible matches in a popup buffer:

 ![Output](images/compl_multiple.jpg)

+# Turbo-Charged Completion

+In [Spiking Cider](../Spiking_Cider/README.md) we will add support for the popular [Company Mode](http://company-mode.github.io/) to provide a more interactive and sophisticated code completion mechanism.